Nsikaktopdown/EventApp/README.md

-# Android Clean architecture + Paging Library + Kotlin Flow Boilerplate
+# Event App - Jetpack Compose

-This is a simple event App using [TicketMasterApi](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) with pagination concepts using [PagingLibrary](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) from Jetpack and Kotlin Coroutines + Flow.
+This is a simple event App using [TicketMasterApi](https://developer.ticketmaster.com/products-and-docs/apis/discovery-api/v2/) with pagination concepts using [PagingLibrary](https://developer.android.com/topic/libraries/architecture/paging/v3-overview) with Jetpack Compose and Kotlin Coroutines + Flow.

 ## Languages, libraries and tools used